ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 Document roadmap:

 - Part A gives common thermodynamic and optimization principles (independent of solver choice).
-- Part B gives implementation pathways (full-space interior-point versus reduced-space).
+- Part B gives implementation pathways, with reduced-space first (primary) and full-space interior-point as a secondary path.
 - Part C gives validation/diagnostics.
 - Part D maps equations to code.
+- Appendix A gives the secondary full-space interior-point pathway.

 ## Part A. Common Principles